 Estimated oxygen variation

 Yet another important metric to check is estimated oxygen variation.
 If your wearable has a pulse oximeter, a table with this data will appear under the “Time spent in each sleep stage” chart.
-Your Fitbit tracks the saturation of oxygen in your blood during the night and the chart will report high variations.
+Your Fitbit tracks oxygen saturation in your blood during the night, and the chart will report high variations.

 This data is very valuable because high blood oxygen variations are considered abnormal and may point to breathing problems.
 If you consistently get high variations, it might be time to visit your doctor.
 They might indicate a serious sleep disorder like sleep apnea.
 We should note, however, that your Fitbit tracker should not be used as a self-diagnosis tool.
 Always consult a medical professional.